 Artist Inspiration: Norman Rockwell Series

-As artists and creative people, we run into someone or something that truly inspires us down to our core.
+Nov 15, 2025As artists and creative people, we encounter someone or something that truly inspires us to our core.
 If you’ve been lucky enough to experience this feeling, you know exactly what I’m talking about.
 You’ll stop in your tracks and sense that butterfly in your stomach feeling—that excitement where everything stops for a moment, and you think to yourself, “wow.”
 Or, if you’re anything like me, you may even say out loud to no one in particular, “That is freakin’ awesome.”

-As a child, my grandma would take me to these large flea markets set up inside old barns.
-It would take us hours to drive there, but I loved every second of it.
-Most children would find this flea market to be incredibly dull, and to be honest.
-I could have cared less about the actual items being sold there—I relished in the “feeling” I got in that place.
 Grandma liked to shop the outside tables, but I’d drag her into the barns and pretend to be interested in some random trinkets to squeeze a few extra minutes out of being inside structures that felt so ancient to me.
-The walls, the floors, the antiques, and even the smells of these barns and old buildings made me feel like I had traveled back in time like I was part of a different world.
+The walls, the floors, the antiques, and even the smells of these barns and old buildings made me feel like I had traveled back in time, like I was part of a different world.

 And then came the day that I found the “Norman Rockwell Booth.”
 I’ll never forget that tiny space.
-It was partially blocked by a display case of aging sports memorabilia and set up with re-prints of Rockwell classics on tables covered in old clothes.
+It was partially blocked by a display case of aging sports memorabilia and set up with reprints of Rockwell classics on tables covered in old clothes.
 I practically had to crawl my way into the congested booth each time I visited, but those Rockwell paintings captured the feeling I got when I was inside those old buildings.
-I’d stand there staring at every detail in those pictures for as long as I could while my grandma patiently waited and chatted with the little older man that ran the booth.
+I’d stand there staring at every detail in those pictures for as long as I could while my grandma patiently waited and chatted with the little older man who ran the booth.

 In 2015, I began recreating my favorite Rockwell paintings as a personal project.
-The challenge of replicating another artist’s work and style yet making it my own at the same time has been such a welcome change to creating my original pieces where every idea and detail depends on me.
-I didn’t want this to be one of those rushed projects just to have them under my belt and done.
-The time I’ve spent recreating these images has genuinely been one of the most therapeutic exercises I’ve had the pleasure to practice.
+The challenge of replicating another artist’s work and style while making it my own has been such a welcome change from creating my original pieces, where every idea and detail depends on me.
+I didn’t want this to be one of those rushed projects to have them under my belt and done.
+The time I’ve spent recreating these images has genuinely been one of the most therapeutic experiences I’ve had the pleasure of practicing.
 I’ve thoroughly cherished and enjoyed working on each piece.

 The first image in my Rockwell-inspired tutorial series has just been released.
 Now you can recreate your version of a Rockwell image when you follow along with me.
 I hope you enjoy playing your image as much as I did!